mlfurman/mlfurman.github.io/research.md

 ---

 ##Some cool research I am working on!
-1. Helping some guy Neal
+1. Going to Australia

- * I am studying classification
+   * studying

 ### More Information